javascript-tutorial/en.javascript.info/5-network/07-url/article.md

 new URL('https://google.com/search?query=JavaScript')
 ```

-...But that's not good due to encoding issues.
-Parameters need to be encoded if they contain spaces, non-latin letterrs, etc (more about that below).
+...But parameters need to be encoded if they contain spaces, non-latin letters, etc (more about that below).

 So there's URL property for that: `url.searchParams`, an object of type [URLSearchParams](https://url.spec.whatwg.org/#urlsearchparams).